weiyan-wang/weiyan-wang.github.io/index.md

 # _Weiyan Wang_
 <img align="left" width = "130" height = "160"  src="https://raw.githubusercontent.com/weiyan-wang/weiyan-wang.github.io/main/self.png"/>
 Hi there!
 I am Weiyan Wang, a PhD candidate from Computer Science and Engineering Department, Hong Kong Universitiy of Science and Technology.
 Currently, I am researching in the **co-design of both system and algorithm** for large scale machine learning system .
 By exloring the large desygn space combining system and algorithm, I try to find a better way to make the big models trained on big data really happen.
-And I am reachable by the email _wwangbc AT connect.ust.hk_ .

 ## Brief Biography
 I am in my 7-th year to pursue the PhD. degree in [Computer Science and Engineering Department](https://cse.hkust.edu.hk/), Hong Kong Universitiy of Science and Technology and is currently advised by [Prof. Kai Chen](https://cse.hkust.edu.hk/~kaichen/).
 Before that, I have recieved my M.Phil. degree on Computer Softerware and Theory from [Institution of Software, Chinese Academy of Sciences](http://english.is.cas.cn/) under the supervision of [Prof. Yunquan Zhang](http://people.ucas.edu.cn/~zyq) and [Dr. Guoping Long](http://people.ucas.ac.cn/~0026886).
 My B.Eng degree in Computer Science and Technology is from [Huazhong University of Science and Technology](http://english.hust.edu.cn/).